Simple Delivery Kubernetes Deployment

 minikube, pre-pull the Authoring and Elasticsearch images to avoid

 CRAFTERCMS_VERSION for the actual Crafter version, e.g. 4.0.2).

 ➜ minikube image pull craftercms/delivery_tomcat:4.0.2 ➜ minikube image pull docker.elastic.co/elasticsearch/elasticsearch:7.17.1

 kubectl apply -k .

-➜ kubectl apply -k . secret/delivery-ssh-keys-868d5g494k created service/delivery-service-headless created statefulset.apps/delivery created
+➜ kubectl apply -k . kubectl apply -k . secret/ssh-keys-h5244t449m created service/delivery-svc-headless created statefulset.apps/delivery created

-Check the status of the deployments by running
+Check the status of the Delivery StatefulSet by running

-kubectl get deployments, and the status of the Pods by running
+kubectl get -n craftercms deployments, and the status of the Pods by running

-Once it comes up, you will see the new pod created.
+Once it comes up, you will see the new pod in

 You can tail the logs of the